XboxReplay/xboxlive-auth/docs/06-Known_Issues.md

 ### Still not working?

-Child accounts (linked to a parent one) or non "Adult" ones may not be able to authenticate.
-This restriction **could** be bypassed using the `EXPERIMENTAL_createDummyWin32DeviceToken` method by adding returned device token to the used authentication method.
+"Child" and "Teen" accounts (AgeGroup / "agg") may not be able to authenticate.
+This restriction **could** be bypassed by using the `EXPERIMENTAL_createDummyWin32DeviceToken` method by adding returned device token to the used authentication method.
 Please refer to the [dedicated documentation](03-Experimental.md#method-experimental_createdummywin32devicetoken) before using it.

 ```javascript
 import { xbl, authenticate } from '@xboxreplay/xboxlive-auth';